A Complete Guide on Business Intelligence

 - Problems of popular analytics systems, or why Google Analytics isn’t enough

-- How to set up end-to-end analytics
+- How to set up business intelligence system

 In which advertising channels should you invest to get the most profit?
 This is the main issue that worries all internet marketers.
 Getting an answer to this question is like finding the philosopher’s stone: It’s not so easy, but it’s worth it.

-End-to-end analytics combines data from all customer touchpoints and shows the profitability of marketing investments, taking into account completed sales, not just bids.
+Business intelligence system combines data from all customer touchpoints and shows the profitability of marketing investments, taking into account completed sales, not just bids.
 To understand its importance, let’s look at the sales funnel of any e-commerce project in a simplified form:

 Ad services→ Website→ Placing an order→ Your profit